Format Website Builder Review 2021

 With dozens of popular website builders available on the market, it can be hard to stand out.
 However, instead of offering the same thing that your competitor does and try to please everyone, you can find success by choosing to be specific and offer a service only a handful of people need.
 And if you do this right, you will capture the attention of that small portion of targeted users and amaze them by providing something that no one else can.

-This is what Format has tried to do.
+This is what the Format website builder has tried to do.
 Instead of allowing users to build anything they want through their service, they offer portfolio creation.
 When you take a closer look at their site, it’s clear that photographers are their primary target.

 If you are not interested in creating a portfolio, skip Format before you waste too much time.
 But if that’s what you have in mind while searching for website builders, then this platform could be the perfect choice for you.